-- Zero or more instances of this attribute MAY be present in a packet.
-0+ - Zero or one instance of this attribute MAY be present in a packet.
-0-1 - Exactly one instance of this attribute MUST be present in a packet.
+- 0 This attribute MUST NOT be present in a packet. - Zero or more instances of this attribute MAY be present in a packet.
+0+ - 0-1 Zero or one instance of this attribute MAY be present in a packet. - Exactly one instance of this attribute MUST be present in a packet.
 1 - 1+ One or more of these attributes MUST be present.